Things To Do

 Come view our planet’s largest mammals in their natural habitat!
 Tour operators throughout California, Hawaii and Massachusetts offer whale watching excursions into sanctuary waters for those wishing to view these magnificent creatures, and there are plenty of sites to spot them from shore too!
 Before you go, take a moment to educate yourself on the responsible way to whale watch.

-The vast biodiversity that lies within the thirteen national marine sanctuaries creates an extraordinary opportunity to observe dolphins, sea otters, seabirds and many other creatures that inhabit our shores and waters.
+The vast biodiversity that lies within the thirteen national marine sanctuaries creates an extraordinary opportunity to observe dolphins, sea otters, birds and many other creatures that inhabit our shores and waters.
 As visitors to these special ocean environments, it is important that all guests promote responsible visitation.
 Being mindful of your actions during your visit will reduce potential harm to our marine life and resources.

 Sightseeing and Heritage Trails